Ordered dynamic tables

 If the number of tablets increases during sharding, the existing tablets are not changed and new tablets are created empty.
 If the number of tablets needs to be reduced during resharding, the tablets at the end of the range are merged with the last of the resulting list of tablets that is not in the range.

-The system tries to retain the invariant "what is deleted is no longer available".
-As the system adds the chunks from the deleted tablets to the end of the last retained tablet during resharding, it is difficult to perform resharding if there are deleted rows in the deleted tablets.
-Successful completion of resharding requires that the deleted rows form a chunk prefix in the tablets to be deleted.
+The system tries to maintain the invariant “what is deleted is no longer available”.
+During resharding, the system appends the chunks from the deleted tablets to the end of the last retained tablet; this complicates resharding if the tablets you're deleting contain previously deleted rows.
+For resharding to complete successfully, the deleted rows must form a chunk prefix in the tablets to be deleted.

 Automatic deletion of old rows (TTL)